browserslist/browserslist/README.md

 | `and` combiner <br> (intersection) | ![intersection of queries](img/intersection.svg) | `'> .5% and last 2 versions'` |
 | `not` combiner <br> (relative complement) | ![Relative complement of queries](img/complement.svg) | `'> .5% and not last 2 versions'` <br> `'> .5% or not last 2 versions'` <br> `'> .5%, not last 2 versions'` |

-_A quick way to test your query is to do `npx browserslist '> .5%'` in your terminal._
+_A quick way to test your query is to do `npx browserslist '> 0.5%, not IE 11'` in your terminal._

 ### Best Practices